9 outdoor activities for kids this summer

 You could try a barefoot walk through different textures, like grass, mud or along a low tree branch - but be sure to check the area is safe first.

-Or, you could use our summer scents sheet to look out for different smells in the forest, or find your own.
-You could even be blind-folded, or close your eyes, to help you really hone in on the sounds and scents of the forest.
+Or, you could sniff out different smells in the forest, such as the earthy aroma of damp soil or the sweet scent of flowers.
+Close your eyes to help you really hone in on the sounds and scents of the forest.

 4. Build a den